Can Social Media Cause Anxiety in Young People?

 In an American study published in 2017, researchers Anna Vannucci, Kaitlin Flannery, and Christine McCauley Ohannessian unveiled compelling information that gets us closer to answering these questions.

-In total, the study included 563 emerging adults, who spent an average of 6.63 hours on social media per day.
+In total, the study included 563 young adults who spent an average of 6.63 hours on social media per day.
 Among the participants, men were online more than women, but social media use was not found to be related to age, race/ethnicity, or education level.

 Vannucci’s team found that higher social media use was significantly associated with greater dispositional anxiety but not recent anxiety impairment.
 In addition, participants who spent more time scrolling were significantly more likely to exhibit symptoms consistent with an anxiety disorder.